Umuzi-org/ACN-syllabus/content/projects/tdd/string-calculator/_index.md

 ### why is this important?

 - If you're wondering to yourself, "Why is this sooo important!?" take a look at {{% contentlink path="/topics/data_validation_and_verification/" %}}

+## Instructions For Reviewers

+- Look out for file structure.
+It might seem obvious, but people sometimes mess up the file structure of a TDD project.
+Refer to : **Set up your environment** which is at the top of this page.

+- Code should be clean, DRY and should follow the KISS(Keep It Simple, Stupid) principal - look out for these when reviewing.
+Also ensure that they have used a tool like Prettier or Black to format their code.

+- Make sure that the output is as per project instructions. test everything.

+- Make sure that the tests make sense, tests should be specific and useful.